6 Data Modeling Techniques To Elevate Your Data Culture

 Types of Data Models

-Many of the definitions and ideas about data modeling vary even among data scientists.
+Many of the definitions, ideas, and techniques about data modeling vary even among data scientists.
 However, these three types are generally accepted as the levels or phases of data modeling, with each getting more complex than the last.

 - Conceptual: As implied by its name, this is an abstract data model.
 It’s a simple summary model at the enterprise or organizational level.
 This kind of high-level model is designed to be easily understood by business stakeholders.
 It primarily covers entities and the fact that relationships exist.
 You don’t even need to use a digital solution—you can sketch it on a piece of paper.
 It’s easy for non-data scientists to understand.